Parents

 August 29

-2:00 pm and 8:00 pm
+2:00 p.m. and 8:00 p.m.

-During the Orientation there will be an opportunity to go to the local shopping area and purchase anything they may need for their dorm room.
+During the Orientation there will be an opportunity to go to the local shopping area and purchase anything students may need for their dorm room.
 However, if your student needs sheets, towels, blanket, and pillow on the first night, we do offer a Linens Starter Pack for purchase which will be given to your student upon arrival to the residence hall.
 You will be able to order a Linens Starter Pack beginning in July.

 8:00 am: Pick-up at Boston Logan Airport for international students traveling alone without an adult